Hedge Mustard Benefits

 Healing Properties

 Hedge mustard is similar to mustard in appearance, flavor, and composition.
-It contains a sulfured essential oil that, when in contact with the mouth and pharynx mucosal membrane, provokes a greater flow of blood to the larynx and bronchi by means of a reflex mechanism, thus promoting productive coughing.
+It contains a sulfured essential oil that, when in contact with the mouth and pharynx mucosal membrane, provokes a greater flow of blood to the larynx and bronchi using a reflex mechanism, thus promoting productive coughing.

 It has bechic (easing cough and throat irritation), anti-inflammatory, and expectorant components.
 It is beneficial in pharyngitis, hoarseness, or aphonia caused by laryngitis (inflammation of the vocal strings) and bronchitis.
 The best results are achieved when internal use (infusion) and external uses (mouth rinses and gargles) are combined.